-The computation of general insurance reserves is based on the Supervision of Financial Services Regulations (Insurance) (Computation of General Insurance Reserves), 2013 ("the Computation of General Insurance Reserves Regulations"), the provisions of which have been assimilated in the "Measurement, Equity and Management of Assets and Liabilities" part of the consolidated circular published by the Authority, which incorporates various circulars that apply to public institutions and institutional investors, as updated from time to time ("the Consolidated Circular").
-This part includes, among others, guidelines for measurement of liabilities in life, general and health insurance.
+The computation of general insurance reserves is based on the Supervision of Financial Services Regulations (Insurance) (Computation of General Insurance Reserves), 2013 ("the Computation of General Insurance Reserves Regulations"), the provisions of which have been assimilated in the "Measurement of Liabilities" part of the consolidated circular published by the Authority, which incorporates various circulars that apply to public institutions and institutional investors, as updated from time to time ("the Consolidated Circular").
+This part is updated by the Commissioner from time to time and includes, among others, guidelines for measurement of liabilities in life, general and health insurance.
 It also includes, among others, provisions regarding insurance reserves, best practice for calculation of general insurance reserves for financial reporting purposes, aggregation of segments, determining the amounts of reserves in respect of policies sold close to balance sheet date and in respect of risks arising subsequent to balance sheet date.